 Is my house in a conservation area?

-Enter your postcode, street or house name in the below search box to find out if your property is in a conservation area.
-To search by place name, enter the village name preceded by any special character e.g. *Bakewell.
+Enter your postcode or street in the below search box to find out if your property is in a conservation area.

 Conservation Area Appraisals